OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 Deploying a custom gas token Orbit chain amounts to deploying an AnyTrust Orbit chain with additional steps.
 We recommend reading How to configure and deploy [Rollup Orbit chains](orbit-sdk-deploying-rollup-chain.md) and [AnyTrust Orbit chains](orbit-sdk-deploying-anytrust-chain.md) to fully leverage the methods of the Orbit SDK.

-:::important
+:::note

-Custom gas tokens are only supported on Orbit AnyTrust chains, currently.
-This feature is **not available yet** on Rollup Orbit chains.
+- Custom gas tokens are **not supported yet** on Rollup Orbit chains, only on Orbit AnyTrust chains.
+- Only `ERC-20` tokens with 18 decimals are acceptable as gas tokens on Orbit chains.

 :::